 Hinge forward so your body forms an upside-down L shape or as far as comfortable.
 You’ll feel the stretch in the backs of your legs.
 Hold here for three to five deep breaths.

-Stretch #2: Chest Expansion and Upper-Back Mobilizer
+Walking Stretch #2: Chest Expansion and Upper-Back Mobilizer

 You might not think you need to loosen up your upper body for a walk, but these muscles are vital to good posture, gait performance, and breathing capacity, Blair says.